timothee-nicole/mob-programming-challenge/README.md

 ## Hey DevSquad 248, let's GIT together !

-You've been assigned to a team.
+You've been randomly assigned to a team.
 Pick one member of your team to fork the provided repo : https://github.com/Kostra0ne/mob-programming-challenge He/She will invite the other members of the team as collaborators.